 4.4.7.
-Convert to I/F (Final phase images only).
+Convert to I/F (Terminal and Final phases only).

-Images taken during the mission's Final phase (last four minutes; see DRACO SIS) will be converted to I/F. The pipeline uses the target's heliocentric distance in AU, r, and the solar flux at 622 nm (i.e., at the DRACO pivot wavelength), F_SUN622.
+Images taken during the mission's Terminal and Final phases will be converted to I/F. The pipeline uses the target's heliocentric distance in AU, r, and the solar flux at 622 nm (i.e., at the DRACO pivot wavelength), F_SUN622.
 The pipeline uses F_SUN622 = 1.6784 W m-2 nm-1).
-The pipeline will calculate r using SPICE.

-'''
+PHDIST is the heliocentric distance of Didymos, and this single value is used for both Didymos and Dimorphos because the difference in heliocentric distance between the two is negligible.

-output7 = output6 pi r^2 / F_SUN622 output7 is dimensionless.
+output7 = output6 pi PHDIST2 / F_SUN622 output7 is dimensionless.

-'''